omnai-project/OmnAIScope-DataServer/README.md

-# Introduction
+## Introduction

-The MiniOmni Project is a temporary project aimed at developing a Minimum Viable Product (MVP) for the OmnAIView2.0 backend.
-The project’s primary objective is to create a backend system capable of retrieving data from multiple OmnAIScopes and providing access to this data to various front-end interfaces in multiple formats.
-Additionally, the project includes a Command-Line Interface (CLI) tool designed to provide direct data output into various file formats or directly into the console.
+The OmnAIScope-DataServer is a Minimum Viable Product (MVP) of the OmnAIScopeBackend designed as a Command-Line Interface (CLI) tool.
+The project’s primary purpose is to create a backend system capable of retrieving data from multiple OmnAIScopes and providing access to this data in multiple formats via a websocket connection.
+This can be used in various front-end interfaces (e.g. python, angular).

-The MiniOmni Project currently offers the following features:

-- CLI Tool: Enables data retrieval from multiple OmnAIScopes via a command-line interface, with the ability to output data in various formats.
-(Details can be found in the section "CLI Tool Usage.")
-Via the CLI Tool a websocket can be started a chosen port of the used device.
-(Details can be found in the section "CLI Tool Usage.")

-# CLI-Tool Usage
+Additionally, the Command-Line Interface (CLI) provides direct data output into multiple file formats or directly into the console.

+## How to use the CLI-Tool

-The MiniOmni program can be executed via the command line on Windows, Linux, and Raspberry Pi devices running ARM architecture.
+The OmnAIScope-DataServer can be executed via the command line on Windows, Linux, and Raspberry Pi devices running ARM architecture.

-## Features and Options
+### Commands

-The CLI-Tool includes the following functionalities:
+The CLI-Tool includes the commands:

 -h, --help Displays a help message with detailed usage instructions in the console.
 -s, --search Lists the UUIDs of all connected devices, displaying their current LED color for easy identification.